sumskyi/electricity_outage_manifest/README.md

 Edition: 0.1 Draft version

-P.S. - this manifesto will be destroyed after the Victory of Ukraine.
+P.S. - this manifest repo will be destroyed after the Victory of Ukraine.

 <hr>
 Vladyslav Sumskyi, November 25, 2022